 I tried to have the least amount of waste and made sure that I cut pieces accordingly.

-The doors middle pieces used the height of the roll and I cut both of them 22.5″ long.
+The doors’ middle pieces used the height of the roll and I cut both of them 22.5″ long.
+This same process can be applied to dresser drawers as well.
+The Ikea Besta system offers drawer fronts and doors as options.

 As shown in the video, you can get perfect mitered corners by letting the strips overlap…

-All you need to do is peel off the waste to reveal perfect mitered corners.
+All you need to do is peel off the waste/excess paper to reveal perfect mitered corners.

 I’m not sure why the paper looks so different in my cellphone photos compared to my camera photos.
 It looks like two different colors.
 So I’m sorry about that.